FirmanTaufik/SimpleOSMWithRoute/README.md

 # Open-Street-Maps Simple Route #
-OSM or Open Street Map is free source for altenative Google Map Api 😃
+OSM or Open Street Map is free open source for alternative Google Map Api 😃

 # Helper #
 This Repo use json and from this site https://routing.openstreetmap.de/ i would like thanks for helping me 😁😁